jkomusin/356mini/README.md

 ### Credits

-This GUI tool was developed by inornate of OTD.kr and is rehosted here for use by the wider community
+This GUI tool was developed by Sunjun Kim and is rehosted here for use by the wider community

 356 Mini keyboard designed and produced by Eungsam of OTD.kr